 Why is vitamin D deficiency a common problem?

-In the latitude in which Poland lies, the angle of incidence of sunlight in the autumn and winter months is too small to produce cholecalciferol in the skin.
+In the latitude in which we live, the angle of incidence of sunlight in the autumn and winter months is too small to produce cholecalciferol in the skin.
 The amount of "stored" vitamin D3 in tissues is usually insufficient.
 Epidemiological studies show that the concentration of vitamin D3 or its metabolites in most adults does not reach the desired level.

 Impact of vitamin D deficiency on bone metabolism

 The correct amount of vitamin D and the undisturbed processes of its metabolism are essential for the absorption of calcium and phosphorus, to ensure the correct amount of these elements in the body.
 But calcium is not only a bone component, but primarily a component of cellular metabolic processes and signalling systems.
 In a situation of calcium deficiency, the body devotes bones to choose the "lesser evil":

 As a result, the "release" (demineralisation) of calcium from bones occurs.
 This results in an increased severity of osteoporosis; in the younger age demineralization of the bone goes without loss of the organic element and is termed osteomalacia.
 In practice, osteomalacia and osteoporosis are often mistaken for the densitometric detection of abnormal bone mineral density "automatically" is considered osteoporosis.

 In children with vitamin D deficiency and associated deficiency of mineralization during the growth period leads to bone distortion, i.e. to rickets.

 In practice, I often meet patients who are concerned about elevated parathyroid hormone levels.
 Usually, the cause of this condition is not primary hyperparathyroidism, but vitamin D deficiency.
 Its prolonged deficiency can lead to hyperparathyroidism and hyperthyroidism, as discussed in detail in the relevant chapter.